 If you’re not keen on the idea of spending a ton at the groomer, it’s recommended to simply take some lessons on how to properly groom them, buy the essential equipment, and do it at home.
 While this method isn’t as costly, it’s certainly more time-consuming.

-Aside from their coats, hygiene upkeep is a weekly process.
-Brush their teeth 2-3 times a week to avoid tartar and bacteria buildups, and trim their nails monthly (these little guys rarely wear them down on their own).
+Aside from their coats, hygiene upkeep is a weekly process to prevent dental disease.
+Brush your dog’s teeth 2-3 times a week to avoid tartar and bacteria buildups, and trim their nails monthly (these little guys rarely wear them down on their own).
 Examine their ears, eyes, nose, mouths, and bodies for anything suspicious.
 This includes inflammation, redness, rashes, infection, and parasites.
 These thickly-haired little canines can harbor a lot in their coats, and that needs to be accounted for.
-Use these sessions as mini ‘obedience courses’ early in your dog’s life, so to accustom them to the grooming process in the future, as it’ll be a weekly occurrence for them ongoing.
+Use these sessions as mini ‘obedience courses’ early in your dog’s life to accustom them to the grooming process in the future, as it’ll be a weekly occurrence for them ongoing.

 Are Miniature Poodles Good with Children?

 The Miniature Poodle is generally well-tempered with children.
 If raised at the same time and both introduced in their earlier ages–and taught how to properly interact–they’re playful, protective, and full of love with the young ones.
 However, this is a small, fragile canine that’s prone to injury if played with too roughly, and that needs to be considered with smaller children.
 They can also be aggressive or ‘yappy’ if not properly socialized with youngsters, making them a poor choice for a home with kids if they’ve been a one-person dog in their youth.
 But generally, they’re decent, tolerant, and can grow to become their greatest companions.